Somnath-Kadam/CabBookingSystem/README.md

 # CabBookingSystem
-Description: This is a Cab Booking Application.
-Using this application customers can book an inter-city cab.
-The driver object and vehicle object needs to have 4-5 records created initially.
-The cab reservation object requires all customer data and driver-cab preferences to be entered/selected.
-The automation used helps create the customer record and also sends emails to the customer and driver on the booking(record creation in the cab reservation object).

 Components –
  Singup Component- Developed a SignUp component using Lightning Web Components (LWC) for a Salesforce application.
 The component streamlines user registration by providing an intuitive and responsive interface.
 Key